kristinemlarson/gnssrefl/docs/pages/file_structure.md

 - 1,2,20, and 5 are GPS L1, L2, L2C, and L5

-L2 and L2C are the same frequency - but we use different numbers in this code so that one can *only* use L2C satellites if desired.

 - 101,102 are Glonass L1 and L2

 - 201, 205, 206, 207, 208: Galileo frequencies, which are
 set as 1575.420, 1176.450, 1278.70, 1207.140, 1191.795 MHz

 - 302, 306, 307 : Beidou frequencies, defined as 1561.098, 1207.14, 1268.52 MHz